 Religious Life in the Anglican Catholic Church

-The Religious Life does not come with any guarantees, but we think we can assure you, you will find a way of giving yourself up to service of those who need you most.
+The Religious Life does not come with any guarantees, but we think we can assure you, you will find a way of giving yourself up to serve those who need you most.
 Religious life is busy, peaceful, quiet, fulfilling and tough.
 You will fall into bed exhausted at night, sleep well and wake to a new day, ready to take on all that God asks you to do.

 So, how about you?